-Ownership of Interests in Taxable REIT Subsidiaries.
-The Internal Revenue Code provides that for taxable years beginning after December 31, 2000, REITs may own more than ten percent of the voting power and value of securities in taxable REIT subsidiaries.
-A corporation is treated as a taxable REIT subsidiary if a REIT owns stock in the corporation and the REIT and the corporation jointly elect such treatment in accordance with the requirements specified by the IRS.
+Ownership of interests in taxable REIT subsidiaries

+The Internal Revenue Code provides that REITs may own more than ten percent of the voting power and value of securities in taxable REIT subsidiaries.
+A corporation is treated as a taxable REIT subsidiary if a REIT owns stock in the corporation and the REIT and the corporation jointly elect such treatment.
 In the event such an election is made, any corporation of which the taxable REIT subsidiary owns 35% of the total voting power or value of the outstanding securities is also treated as a taxable REIT subsidiary.
+A taxable REIT subsidiary is a corporation subject to U.S. Federal income tax as a regular "C" corporation and, where applicable, state and local corporate income taxes.

-Although the activities and income of taxable REIT subsidiaries are subject to tax at regular corporate tax rates, taxable REIT subsidiaries are permitted to engage in certain activities that the REIT could not engage in itself.
+Although the activities and income of taxable REIT subsidiaries are subject to tax, taxable REIT subsidiaries are permitted to engage in certain activities that the REIT could not engage in itself.
 Additionally, under certain limited conditions, a REIT may receive income from a taxable REIT subsidiary that would be treated as rent.
-See the discussion under "-Income Tests" below.
-As discussed more fully under "-Asset Tests" below, not more than 20% of the fair market value of a REIT's assets can be composed of securities of taxable REIT subsidiaries and stock of a taxable REIT subsidiary is not a qualified asset for purposes of the 75% asset test
+See the discussion under "-Taxation as a REIT-Income tests" below.
+As discussed more fully under "-Taxation as a REIT-Asset tests" below, not more than 20% (25% for taxable years beginning after December 31, 2008) of the fair market value of a REIT's assets can be composed of securities of taxable REIT subsidiaries and stock of a taxable REIT subsidiary is not a qualified asset for purposes of the 75% asset test.

 The amount of interest on related party debt a taxable REIT subsidiary may deduct is limited.
 Further, a 100% excise tax applies to any interest payments by a taxable REIT subsidiary to its affiliated REIT to the extent the interest rate is set above a commercially reasonable level.
-A taxable REIT subsidiary is permitted to deduct interest payments to unrelated parties without any such restrictions.
+A taxable REIT subsidiary is permitted to deduct interest payments to unrelated parties without any such restrictions, although other interest deduction limitation rules could apply.

-The Internal Revenue Code allows the Internal Revenue Service to reallocate costs between a REIT and its taxable REIT subsidiary.
+The Internal Revenue Code allows the IRS to reallocate costs between a REIT and its taxable REIT subsidiary.
 Any deductible expenses allocated away from a taxable REIT subsidiary would increase its tax liability, and the amount of such increase would be subject to interest charges.
 Further, any amount by which a REIT understates its deductions and overstates those of its taxable REIT subsidiary will, subject to certain exceptions, be subject to a 100% excise tax.

+Affiliated REITs

-Affiliated REITs.
-We own, indirectly through the Operating Partnership, more than 99% of the outstanding stock of Retail Property Trust, a Massachusetts business trust, Chelsea Property Group, Inc., a Maryland corporation, and Simon Kravco LLC, a Delaware limited liability company, each of which has elected to be taxed as a REIT.
-Each of these subsidiaries must meet the same tests discussed above that apply to us.
+The Operating Partnership indirectly owns more than 99% of the outstanding equity of Retail Property Trust, a Massachusetts business trust, and Simon Kravco LLC, a Delaware limited liability company, each of which has elected to be taxed as a REIT.
+Each of these subsidiaries must meet the REIT qualification tests discussed above.
 Each of them may be subject to tax on certain of its income as discussed above.
-See, "-Taxation of Simon Property-General."
-The failure of any or all of them to qualify as a REIT would cause us to fail to qualify as a REIT because we would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary.
-As a result, each of these subsidiaries must also satisfy the REIT tests that are discussed in this section.
-We believe that each of these subsidiaries has satisfied those tests and have been organized and operated in a manner that will permit it to qualify as a REIT.
+See "-Taxation as a REIT-General."
+The failure of any or all of them to qualify as a REIT could cause us to fail to qualify as a REIT because we would own more than 10% of the voting securities and value of an issuer that was not a REIT, a qualified REIT subsidiary or a taxable REIT subsidiary unless certain mitigation provisions applied.
+We believe that each of these subsidiaries has been organized and operated in a manner that will permit us to qualify as a REIT.